 "Take the baby with you," she said, unto Chip's astonishment.
-"I may not make it and I think he will be safest with you.
+"I may not make it, and I believe he will be safest with you.
 Besides, I fear you will not be safe with my father if you go alone."

 Chip nodded, knowing exactly what she meant, although he was not sure that he would be immune to physical harm.
 That's when it dawned on him: what if he did not make it back in time?
 What if she disappeared before he saw her again?
 He returned to her side and bent back down to grant her what might have possibly been their final kiss.
-As he did, he wished-with all his heart-that some of his life energy could also be granted through his lips.
+As he did, he wished- with all his heart- that some of his life energy could be breathed into her.

 "I love you, Adele," he said as he looked upon her once more, straining his voice beyond his sadness.

 Chip held his newborn son close to him as he became accustomed to the bounce of the coach.
-It had been a very long time since he had ridden inside of one.
+It had been a long time since he had ridden inside of one.
 He had ridden carefully as he took Mercutio the short distance to Anaheim.
 Because of the cold, dampness, and snow, Chip had decided that it would not be safe to simply hold the infant while riding horseback all the way through Petitteville and to the Castle de Beaumont.
-Thus, he decided to hire a cabby in Anaheim and leave Mercutio at the cabby's stable.
+Thus, he had hired a cabby in Anaheim and left Mercutio at the cabby's stable.